Your Nonprofit Tax Filing Duties Explained

 Wondering what the purposes of 990 Forms are, Anthony?
 Keep reading!

 Also, as it is a document that is made public, it can help a donor evaluate nonprofits when deciding who to give their gift to.
 Consider this a tool you can use to provide a detailed explanation of your non-profit and extend your reach to new potential donors.
-Also, any opportunity to promote transparency in accounting for donations to nonprofit organizations will be valued by donors and members alike.
+Also, any opportunity to promote transparency on nonprofit accounting for donations will be valued by donors and members alike.

 Here are a few additional reasons 990s are useful: